 “The Fort Defiance Humane Society very much appreciates this generous donation and we thank American Humane and Chicken Soup for the Soul,” said Josh O’Hara, director of the Fort Defiance Humane Society.
 “This food will help many animals throughout our community.”

 “This campaign helps animals when they need help most,” said Dr. Robin Ganzert, president and CEO of American Humane.
 “On behalf of all the beloved pets across the country, a big thank-you to our friends at Chicken Soup for the Soul!”

-The “Fill-a-Bowl…Feed-a-Soul” campaign is the latest collaboration between American Humane and Chicken Soup for the Soul, which have worked on several projects together, including the publication of Chicken Soup for the Soul: My Very Good, Very Bad Dog and Chicken Soup for the Soul: My Very Good, Very Bad Cat earlier this year, with forewords authored by Dr. Robin Ganzert, president and CEO of American Humane.
+The “Fill-a-Bowl…Feed-a-Soul” campaign is the latest collaboration between American Humane and Chicken Soup for the Soul, which have worked on several projects together, including the publication of Chicken Soup for the Soul: My Very Good, Very Bad Dog and Chicken Soup for the Soul: My Very Good, Very Bad Cat last year, with forewords authored by Dr. Robin Ganzert, president and CEO of American Humane.

 Chicken Soup for the Soul’s publisher and editor-in-chief Amy Newmark said, “We’re pleased that we can provide assistance to animals in need and we are glad to be working with American Humane on this vital campaign.”